 - Language Training and Test Preparation Courses.
-General and administrative expenses for our language training and test preparation courses from our continued operations increased by 3.0% from US\$198.7 million for the fiscal year ended May 31, 2013 to US\$204.7 million for the fiscal year ended May 31, 2014, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2013-Operating Costs and Expenses-General and Administrative Expenses." - Primary and Secondary School Education.
+General and administrative expenses for our language training and test preparation courses from our continued operations increased by 3.0% from US\$198.7 million for the fiscal year ended May 31, 2013 to US\$204.7 million for the fiscal year ended May 31, 2014, primarily due to the factors discussed in "- Results of Operations-Fiscal Year Ended May 31, 2014 Compared to Fiscal Year Ended May 31, 2013-Operating Costs and Expenses-General and Administrative Expenses." - Primary and Secondary School Education.
 General and administrative expenses for our primary and secondary school education from our continued operations increased by 31.6% from US\$6.6 million for the fiscal year ended May 31, 2013 to US\$8.7 million for the fiscal year ended May 31, 2014, primarily due to an increase in salaries and welfare benefits for administrative staff.